chalatz/excursions/pages/tours/best-rhodes.md

 Then we drive you to the **main square of Lindos village**, so you can explore the white village and climb up the **Acropolis of Lindos**, (passing colorful storefronts and whitewashed elaborately decorated homes) to see the magnificent remains of past civilizations: the **4th century BC Doric Temple of Athena Lindia**, **a double-winged portico**, **a Byzantine church and the fortifications of the Knights of St John**.

-Don't want to walk?
-Take a "Lindos Taxi"---a donkey!
-The vantage point from the Acropolis affords you breath-taking views of a great expanse of the Mediterranean Sea, the St. Paul's Bay, and the white village of Lindos.
-(Stop Visit Photos)

 Or you may skip the climb up to Acropolis of Lindos and just explore the white village.

 ### COAST ROAD OF FALIRAKI AND KALLITHEA